EU introduces AI strategy to build ‘ecosystem of trust’

 With its latest digital strategy, the EC wants to encourage more cooperation between public and private sectors.
 The plans call for finally creating a digital single market across the continent, a goal the EC has pursuing for years with only limited results.

-The belief is that pooling data from governments and business can create a critical asset Europe can use to leverage AI development.
+The belief is that pooling data from governments and businesses can create a critical asset Europe can use to leverage AI development.
 The concern at the moment is that the bulk of data, particularly from individuals, is being gathered and controlled by a handful of corporations.

-To boost competition, the EC wants to gather that data in a way that makes it widely available to entrepreneurs to use as the foundation for new services and startups.
+To boost competition, the EC wants to gather that data in a way that makes it widely available to entrepreneurs interested in using it as the foundation for new services and startups.
 By the same measure, to make citizens comfortable with this centralization of data, the proposals call for rules that would come with strict guidelines and oversight for development of AI.

 “We want a fair and competitive economy,” said Margrethe Vestager, vice-president of the European Commission for a Europe Fit for the Digital Age.
 “Full single markets, where companies of all sizes can compete on equal terms, where the road from garage to startup is as short as possible.
 But it also means an economy where the market power held by a few incumbents cannot be used to block competition.
 It also means an economy where consumers can be sure that their rights are being respected and where profits are being taxed where they’re made.”